avolve-dao/avolve/supabase/README.md

 # Avolve Database Structure

-This directory contains the database structure for the Avolve platform, implemented using Supabase PostgreSQL following the declarative schema approach with sacred geometry principles and Tesla's 3-6-9 patterns integrated throughout.
+This directory contains the database structure for the Avolve platform, implemented using Supabase PostgreSQL following the declarative schema approach with mathematical principles and patterns integrated throughout.

 ## Directory Structure